 Mix the melted coconut oil and maple syrup together and pour over the granola mixture.
 Mix well to coat and moisten all the mixture.

 Spoon onto the prepared trays and spread out evenly.
-Bake for 20 - 25 minutes until firm to the touch (turn once while cooking).
+Bake for 20 - 25 minutes until firm to the touch (turn once during cooking).
 Allow the granola and trays to come to room temperature, then place the trays in the fridge or freezer.
 Once the mixture is cold and crisp, break into clusters and store in an airtight glass container in the fridge.
 Granola stays fresh for up to 4 - 5 weeks in the fridge.

 Serve with coconut yoghurt and berries or layered in a breakfast or dessert parfait.
 Also delicious as a chocolate snack.